sumwale/keepassxc-unlock/README.md

 on all Linux distributions.

-If you prefer building the binary from source, then a dynamically linked version can be built and installed by passing `--build` option at the end of `bash` in the commands above.
+If you prefer building the binary from source, then a dynamically linked version can be built and installed by adding `/dev/stdin --build` at the end of `bash` in the commands above.
 This requires `gcc`, `make`, and development headers for `glibc`, `glib`, `openssl`.
 For example for Debian/Ubuntu based systems install these dependencies with:
 `sudo apt install build-essential libglib2.0-dev libssl-dev` or on Fedora/RHEL based